icoseuk/restmaker/CONTRIBUTING.md

 ### Branching Strategy

-This repository is branched based on the the corresponding Jira project issue keys.
+This repository is branched based on the the corresponding GitHub issue keys.
 For example, if you are working on an issue with the key `RM-1`, you should create a branch named `RM-1` from the `main` branch.
 Once you are done with the changes, you can create a pull request to merge your changes back to the `main` branch.

 ### Commit Messages